zenkri/Cognitive-Automotive-Lab/README.md

 </p>

 ## Steering Control
-for the steering control a serie of a Stanley controller followed by a PID controller have been used.
+for the steering control, a serie of a Stanley controller followed by a PID controller have been used.
 The latter had a significant effect stabilizing the vehicle at high speeds and especially at curves.
-The steering control sollution enabled a flawless running of the vehicle at maximal available speed 7,2km/h (4.47 miles/h).
-The two following GIFs show a comparison of the the steering stability with  (left) and without (right) the PID controller enabled.
+The steering control solution enabled a flawless running of the vehicle at maximal available speed 7,2km/h (4.47 miles/h).
+The two following GIFs show a comparison of the steering stability with  (left) and without (right) the PID controller enabled.

 <p float="left" allign="center">